VincyDaniel/ERC20-Vince-Token/README.md

 4. **Interact with the contract:** Once deployed, interact with the contract by:
 - Mint: Mint new VINCE tokens.
 - Burn: Burn VINCE tokens.
+- Transfer: Transfer VINCE tokens to another
 - Vote: Vote on a proposal.
 - Execute Proposal: Execute a validated proposal.
-- Transfer: Transfer VINCE tokens to another address.
 - Transfer from: Transfer VINCE tokens from one address to another.
 - Approve: Approve spender to transfer VINCE tokens on your behalf.
 - Balance Of: Get the VINCE token balance of an address.